OVO | Sinking Funds

 Global institutions—including major banks, payment networks, and structured finance platforms—rely on sinking funds to ensure timely repayment, reduce default risk, and maintain investor confidence.

-- Callable Bond Funds: Accumulated reserves supporting scheduled or early redemption
+- Callable Bond Funds: Reserves accumulated to support scheduled or early redemption

-- Strategic Purpose Funds: Capital reserved for defined future obligations
+- Strategic Purpose Funds: Capital allocated for defined future obligations

 - Debt Retirement Funds: Systematic accumulation to retire outstanding par